How to evaluate and choose the best NFL handicapper.

 - What to expect from a football handicapping service

-Not everyone should hire a football handicapping service.
-Some people are adept at handicapping their own football games.
-If you have the time (and skill) to dig in on your own to analyze games and situations, and you do well on your own (55%+), then it may not makes sense for you to spend the money to purchase football picks from someone else.
+Not everyone should hire a handicapping service.
+Some people are adept at handicapping their own NFL games.
+If you have the time (and skill) to dig in on your own to analyze games and situations, and you do well on your own (55%+), then it may not make sense for you to spend the money to purchase picks.

-But, if you are losing on your own, due to lack of time to invest in handicapping or just lack of skill, a football handicapping service can help you lose less or actually start winning.
+But, if you are losing on your own, due to lack of time to invest in handicapping or just lack of skill, an NFL handicapper can help you lose less or actually start winning.
+Start with my Weekly NFL package to see how I do.
+If I lose, you keep getting the picks until they win.
 The best services can even help winners win more.

 Let's say you have decided you want professional help.
 How do you compare services?
 How do you choose which service on which to spend you hard earned money?
 Here's a checklist to consider: